-Revelle was sentenced to 27 months in prison and began serving his sentence in October 1995.
+Revelle was sentenced to 27 months in prison on the federal embezzlement conviction and began serving his sentence in October 1995.

 A forensic analyst testified that the duct tape on the gun was similar to the duct tape found on a dryer hose in Revelle’s home and that fibers found on the tape wrapping the gun were similar to the carpet in the home.

 A police officer said that he found the garage door ajar and when he walked outside, motion detecting lights went on and the family dog barked.
 He said that there were no footprints in the wet grass leading to or from the house.